Graeme MacKay

+Graeme Patrick MacKay (born 23 September 1968 in Dundas, Ontario) is a Canadian cartoonist who is currently the Hamilton Spectator's resident editorial cartoonist.

+Early and personal life

-Graeme MacKay (born 23 September 1968) is the Hamilton Spectator's resident editorial cartoonist.
-Born in 1968, grew up in Dundas, Ontario.
-A graduate from Parkside High School in Dundas, Graeme attended the University of Ottawa majoring in History and Political Science.
-There he submitted cartoons to the student newspaper, The Fulcrum, and was elected as graphics editor by newspaper staff.
-Between 1989 and 1991 he illustrated and, along with writer Paul Nichols, co-wrote a weekly comic strip, entitled "Alas & Alack", a satire of current day public figures framed in a medieval setting.
+Graeme MacKay was born on 23 September 1968 in Dundas, Ontario.
+As a graduate from Parkside High School in Dundas, he attended the University of Ottawa, majoring in History and Political Science.
+There, he submitted cartoons to the student newspaper, The Fulcrum, and was elected as graphics editor by newspaper staff.
+Between 1989 and 1991, he illustrated and, along with writer Paul Nichols, co-wrote a weekly comic strip entitled "Alas & Alack", a satire of current-day public figures framed in a medieval setting.

-After a 2-year working tour through Europe and North Africa he returned to Canada in 1994, and began getting illustrations published on a freelance basis in various newspapers and magazines, among them, The Toronto Star, The Ottawa Citizen, The Chicago Tribune, Canadian Forum, and Policy Options, published by the Institute for Research on Public Policy.

-Between 1995 and 1997, he regularly submitted and had local editorial cartoons published in the Ancaster News and other Brabant newspapers (now owned by Metroland Media Group), under the pseudonym "Ham."
+After a 2-year working tour through Europe and North Africa, he began getting illustrations published on a freelance basis in various newspapers and magazines, including the Toronto Star, the Ottawa Citizen, the Chicago Tribune, the Canadian Forum, and Policy Options, published by the Institute for Research on Public Policy.
+Between 1995 and 1997, he regularly submitted and had local editorial cartoons published in the Ancaster News and other Brabant newspapers (now owned by Metroland Media Group) under the pseudonym "Ham."